Local Food Supply Chain Response Fund Application Now Closed

-Round two of the COVID-19 Local Food Supply Chain Response Fund for collaborative grants is now open!
-The application deadline is June 28th at midnight.
+Round two of the COVID-19 Local Food Supply Chain Response Fund for collaborative grants is now closed.
+The application deadline was June 28th at midnight.
 Read more about the grants in English and Spanish PDFs (note that the link to access the online application is imbedded in each PDF).

 Online Food Safety Training